 How Does the Weather Affect Mosquito Season?

 Temperature and rainfall are the main factors that affect mosquito season.
 The mosquitoes that spent winter in diapause—a bug’s form of hibernation—need warm weather to become active.
 This usually happens when temperatures are consistently 50 degrees or higher.
 Warm weather and damp conditions help mosquito eggs hatch.
+Populations are higher in areas with rainfall.
 Mosquitoes thrive when temperatures are around 80 degrees, so expect populations to reach their peak during these times.
-Populations are also higher in areas with rainfall.
+While mosquitoes thrive in warm temperatures, things can become too hot for them.
+Extreme heat and dry conditions can cause mosquitoes to become less active.

 When is Mosquito Season?